soignezmoich/vac-engine/README.md

 The HTTP port to listen on.

+### `ADDRESS`

+The IP address to bind the HTTP listener to.
+By default it will use `::0` which will bind to all ipv6 and ipv4 addresses.
+You can set it to either an ipv6 or ipv4 address.
+Set it to `127.0.0.1` for ipv4 only localhost listening.

 ### `SECRET_KEY_BASE`

 This is the secret used to derive all the keys used in the application.